oleklukasiewicz/minerobe/README.md

 Minerobe uses **Firebase Firestore** as database and **Firebase Authentication**.</br>
 To test all features of application you need to setup authentication and firestore with this structure inside:

+### 3. Setup Pusher
+Setup Pusher instance for realtime messages from server

 ```
 ├──collections             // Contains all outfit collections
 ├──settings                // Contains settings for minerobe users